 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with ADL's generally correlates with better rehabilitation services.
+This tells you the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Fort Smith, AR